helm/chart-releaser/README.md

   upload      Uploads Helm Chart packages to github releases

 Flags:
-      --config string   config file (default is $HOME/.charthub.yaml) -h, --help            help for charthub
+      --config string   config file (default is $HOME/.chart-releaser.yaml) -h, --help            help for chart-releaser
   -t, --toggle          Help message for toggle

-Use "charthub [command] --help" for more information about a command.
+Use "chart-releaser [command] --help" for more information about a command.
 ```

 ### Upload Helm Chart Packages